 - Presentations may be created prior to trial but counsel may only use the exhibits provided in the problem itself, the jury instructions, and the verdict forms.
 Teams may use callouts or highlighting in their PowerPoint presentations and may insert answers into the questions on the verdict forms. - Animations are strictly prohibited.
-This refers to recreations akin to a video, not slide transitions in PowerPoint.
-Highlights and callouts may appear via pop ups in PowerPoint. - PowerPoint presentations are limited to a total of thirty (30) slides, not including blank slides that merely separate one section of the presentation from another. - Depositions used for impeachment only also do not counts as part of the thirty (30) slides. - Each side (plaintiff and defense) may have their own PowerPoint presentation of thirty (30) slides.
+This refers to re-creations akin to a video, not slide transitions in PowerPoint.
+Highlights and callouts may appear via pop ups in PowerPoint. - PowerPoint presentations are limited to a total of thirty (30) slides, not including blank slides that merely separate one section of the presentation from another. - Depositions used for impeachment only also do not count as part of the thirty (30)

+slides.

+- Each side (plaintiff and defense) may have their own PowerPoint presentation of thirty (30) slides.
 PowerPoint presentations must be disclosed to opposing counsel before trial begins. - o This requirement does not apply to the use of a deposition for impeachment purposes only.

-COMPETITION LOGISTICS (Regional Rounds)
+COMPETITION LOGISTICS

-All teams must conduct a meet and confer approximately 30 minutes prior to the round.
-For teams competing in-person, this can be done in your courtrooms.
-For teams competing virtually, teams must set this up themselves, and coaches will be provided with contact information the students and other coaches in their region in order to schedule those meetings.
-All advocates should ensure they are in their courtrooms, Zoom or in-person, 15 minutes before the rounds are scheduled to begin.
+All teams MUST meet and confer approximately 15-30 minutes prior to the round in their courtrooms.
+All advocates should ensure they are in their courtrooms at least 15 minutes before the rounds are scheduled to begin.